-Ognjen graduated from Oxford University with a First Class Honours degree in Law (Jurisprudence).
-Ognjen has a commercial and common law practice, with an emphasis on commercial litigation, product liability and group litigation, finance and consumer credit, insolvency and property law.
+Ognjen graduated from Oxford University with a First Class degree in Law (Jurisprudence).
+Ognjen practice has an emphasis on commercial work and group litigation.
+He also focuses on product liability, property, insolvency and companies law.

 Commercial, Finance and Consumer Credit

 Ognjen has been involved in a number of commercial cases and has experience in drafting pleadings and preparing written advice for claims involving breach of contract, interpretation of contractual construction, contractual liens and sale of goods and services.
 Ognjen has assisted in the obtaining of a freezing injunction for £2,500,000 in the Chancery Division and has also assisted in obtaining the successful discharge of a freezing injunction for £20,000,000 in the Family Division.

 Ognjen has provided an advice and drafted pleadings in a commercial case in this jurisdiction relating to a debt that allegedly accrued in the United Arab Emirates.
 In particular, this matter involved consideration of the applicability of Article 6 of the Rome I Regulation, as well as consideration of expert evidence on U.A.E. law.

 Ognjen has gained a great deal of experience in insolvency law, appearing in the Chancery Division and county courts on a number of occasions in bankruptcy and winding-up proceedings on behalf of creditors, shareholders and debtors.
 In one such action he dealt with an issue of subsisting jurisdiction under the Consumer Credit Act 1974 in the context of a bankruptcy petition.
 Ognjen also has experience in shareholder disputes, assisting in the drafting of advices and petitions for unfair prejudice and winding up on just and equitable grounds.